UK Starts Electronic Visa Rollout: Simplifying Immigration with the New eVisa System

 The eVisa also allows government departments to check a person's immigration status to determine their eligibility for access to public services.

-Will additional tax deter you from visiting Portugal?
-Talk to us in the comment section below.
+Do you have plans to extend your stay or move to the UK?
+Talk to us in the comments section below.
 Or if you need more advice on the above, contact us for further travel & immigration advice.

 Check out the deals we have found below and tell us your travel plans.